lukeod/vampiresurvivors-modding/ui-system.md

 ## UI Event System

 ### Signal-Based Architecture
-The UI system uses a signal-based event architecture with `SignalBus`:
+Based on decompiled code, the UI system appears to use a signal-based event architecture with `SignalBus`:
 - XP changes trigger `GameplaySignals.CharacterXpChangedSignal`
 - UI toggles use `UISignals.ToggleXPBarSignal` and `UISignals.ToggleWeaponSlotsSignal`
 - Glimmer techniques fire `UISignals.FireNewGlimmerTechnique`